Royal-Navy/design-system/packages/docs-site/src/library/pages/components/switch.md

 <SwitchComponent />

 ## Usage
 With regards to behaviour, a switch can be thought of like a radio field, allowing a single choice from a small number of options.
-The different between a switch and radio is presentation, a switch looks similar to a button group.
+The difference between a switch and radio is presentation - a switch looks similar to a button group.
 Try to limit the number of items that appear in the Switch.
 This prevents the Switch breaking on smaller screens and doesn't overwhelm the user with the number of options available.
 If you require the user to pick an item from a number of options, the [Select Component](/components/select) may be a better approach.

 <TabSet>